machadi/PDL_1920_groupe-7/README.md

 * Providing guidelines for best practices development
 * Allowing transparent migration to new features

-you will find more informations to increase your comprehension of the project when you will read thise below files [Install.md](https://github.com/manuc352/PDL_1920_groupe-7/blob/master/INSTALL.md) and [Design.md](https://github.com/manuc352/PDL_1920_groupe-7/blob/master/DESIGN.md)
+you will find more informations to increase your comprehension of the project when you will read the below files [Install.md](https://github.com/manuc352/PDL_1920_groupe-7/blob/master/INSTALL.md) and [Design.md](https://github.com/manuc352/PDL_1920_groupe-7/blob/master/DESIGN.md)